tweag/bsidessf-hands-on-devsecops-2025/README.md

 ## Q and A

-This course wraps up with a Q and A session.
+This course wraps up with a Q and A session..